hydroper-jet/privcompiler/todo/verification.md

 ## Function common

-* Map *FunctionCommon* to respective function symbol
+* Map *FunctionCommon* to respective method symbol
   * [ ] In function expressions
   * [ ] In function definitions